McFarland, Wisconsin: Government

 McFarland is governed by a village board consisting of a president and six trustees.
 The president and trustees are elected to two-year terms during spring elections.
-The Village President of McFarland is Stephanie Brassington.

-McFarland has a full-time village administrator, who is responsible for the administration of the village government in accordance with the policies established by the Village Board.
-Other city officers consist of Village Clerk, treasurer, municipal judge, police chief and fire chief.
+As of 2025, the village president of McFarland is Stephanie Brassington.
+McFarland has a full-time village administrator, who is responsible for the administration of the village government in accordance with the policies established by the village board.
+Other city officers consist of a village clerk, treasurer, municipal judge, police chief, and fire chief.

+Education

+The McFarland School District serves the village of McFarland.
+It operates Conrad Elvehjem Early Learning Center (K), McFarland Primary School (grades 1–2), Waubesa Intermediate School (3–5), Indian Mound Middle School (6–8) and McFarland High School, which is accredited by the AdvancED commission.
+The McFarland School District has consistently scored above the state average on standardized tests.
+In addition, the district has received a number of accolades and awards for its educational programs and initiatives.

+The E.D.
+Locke Public Library serves the village.
+It is part of the South Central Library System.